awsdocs/aws-greengrass-developer-guide/doc_source/gg-core.md

   When configured to use a direct connection to port 443, the core supports [over\-the\-air \(OTA\) updates](core-ota-update.md) for AWS IoT Greengrass software\.
 This support requires AWS IoT Greengrass Core v1\.9\.3 or later\.
 + **HTTPS communication over port 443**\.
 AWS IoT Greengrass sends HTTPS traffic over port 8443 by default, but you can configure it to use port 443\.
 + **Connection through a network proxy**\.
-You can configure a network proxy server to act as an intermediary for connecting to the AWS IoT Greengrass core\.
+You can configure a network proxy server to act as an intermediary for connecting to the Greengrass core\.
 Only basic authentication and HTTP and HTTPS proxies are supported\.

   The proxy configuration is passed to user\-defined Lambda functions through the `http_proxy`, `https_proxy`, and `no_proxy` environment variables\.
 User\-defined Lambda functions must use these passed\-in settings to connect through the proxy\.
 Common libraries used by Lambda functions to make connections \(such as boto3 or cURL and python `requests` packages\) typically use these environment variables by default\.
 If a Lambda function also specifies these same environment variables, AWS IoT Greengrass doesn't override them\.
 **Important**